 We are looking to travel overland from Caracas to Panama.
 I am sure we will plenty of tips along the way but as we are landing in Caracas for the start of our trip it would be great to get some advice to start with.

 There are no established ship lines linking Caracas to anywhere, occasionally some cruises may stop at La Guaira Port, but they sail to nearby islands, and due to the poor security situation those cruise trips are rare nowadays.
 If departing from Colombia's Caribbean coast i.e, Cartagena, chances are higher but don't expect any bargain prices.
-Air travel continues to be the best way to make it to Panama, there are some frequencies from Caracas and many more from several Colombian cities, even those on the coast like Barranquilla, or Cartagena. over 6 years ago
+Air travel continues to be the best way to make it to Panama, there are some frequencies from Caracas and many more from several Colombian cities, even those on the coast like Barranquilla, or Cartagena. almost 7 years ago

 Kungfukitty, there are a whole heap of warnings about the danger of overland travel in Venezuela (and Panama).
 You might not think much of government travel warnings, but I find where there's smoke there's fire.... so they're a good indication trouble.